rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 The object of this tutorial is to succintly present
 <strong>step-by-step</strong> instructions
-to setup Docker on Mac OSX and CentOS.
+to contrast the setup of Docker on Mac OSX, CentOS Linux, and
+<a href="#Docker4Windows">Windows</a>.

 {% include _intro.html %}